JupiterOne/insights-dashboards/README.md

 ### How deploying of this package works

 When changes are ready to be deployed to the frontend insights page the `package.json` version of this repo needs to be manually bumped.
-This triggers a Github action once merged that publishes a new `@jupiterone/insights-dashboard` package version.
+This triggers a Jenkins action once merged that publishes a new `@jupiterone/insights-dashboard` package version.

 Note - Only boards exported from `src/index.ts` will be available in the frontend application.